One of the most ambitious SEO campaigns ever.

 • The person you’re taking advice from hasn’t achieved the outcome you want to achieve

 Brain Dean’s 200 ranking factors have been shared 45,000+ times on Twitter.
+This article has probably been read 500,000 times.

-Fortunately for all of us, our experience taking four projects from 0 to 100,000 organics/month indicates you can skip Banklinko’s article on ranking factors.
+If there were really 200 factors that mattered, I would have given up a long time ago.
+Fortunately for all of us, our experience taking four projects from 0 to 100,000 monthly organic visits indicates you can skip Banklinko’s article on ranking factors.

 The second reason is because the SEO you’re taking advice from hasn’t achieved the outcome you want to achieve.

-In 2019, Rand Fishkin, founder and former CEO of Moz ran an SEO survey,.
+In 2019, Rand Fishkin, founder and former CEO of Moz ran an SEO survey.
+The results were shocking: most SEOs on the internet aren’t actually SEOs.

 Here are the areas we spend time thinking about.